 Here is what we know so far:

 – You need 3 runes to get a chance at finding a shade. (as of 24 May 2019 patch) – Note that these essences drop from the chest at the end of master expeditions: longing, sorrow, regret, despair, doom. -We can’t use the same essence twice in a row, it will eat your essence but won’t summon the boss, – The boss we killed dropped a legendary vanity pet as a group loot, which we all needed. – Boss we killed dropped one piece of the watcher set to a group member, account bound, which was not for his class. – Bosses have lots of hit points with special abilities/attacks and they hit very hard, much like end game dungeon bosses. – The boss we killed was from the essence of sorrow, seems like a safe choice for now. – Looks like getting the Shade and loot drops are all tied to RNG, yet again, so let’s say “may the odds be in your favor”.

-Thanks to the hard work of our alliance member, Lord Willow, here are ideas for the mod 16 Wizard.
+Thanks to the hard work of our alliance member, Lord Willow.
+Make sure you check out his M18 Wizard build video.

 Basic Build Notes: These guides are not meant to be comprehensive “bibles” on how you must build your class, but offer solid alternatives to get started in the new mod.
 Each of these builds should offer a solid foundation for you to start playing the new mod, but do not necessarily represent “BiS”, as that can depend on your preferred playstyle, gear, and stats.
 These level 80 builds, however, are intended to optimize the Wizard for dps.

 Wizard Notes: The wizard offers solid play, decent survival with the right stat allocation, and probably does the best “all around” DPS.
 The Wizard is not the top single target, nor AOE DPS, but when you combine the both the Wizard offers probably the best balance.